This post may contain affiliate links. Please read our disclosure policy.

 Can I use fresh spinach instead of frozen spinach?

-spinach and artichoke grilled cheese on the plate
+spinach and artichoke grilled cheese stacked on a plate.

 Other Easy Sandwich Recipes